gabo01/bitcoin-parser/README.md

 In order to compile the library, you will need to have:

 - Rust version 1.46.0 or later
-- Cargo verion 1.46.0 or later
+- Cargo version 1.46.0 or later

 ### Building from Source